 It comes with 2 inputs and outputs like the Behringer U-Phoria.
 Like its contemporaries, the UR22 MKII has a dedicated ‘Hi-z’ switch for its second line input, meaning that the preamps are not ‘driven’ – perfect for guitars or instruments with magnetic or piezo pickups.

 The preamps on this interface are Steinberg’s D-PRE – good, clean preamps for the price point.
 The Steinberg’s drivers are generally well-received, and their customer support is rock-solid.

-All three of these beginner’s interfaces will provide your home studio with a fantastic boost in terms of quality, usability and overall convenience.
+All four of these beginner’s interfaces will provide your home studio with a fantastic boost in terms of quality, usability and overall convenience.
 Though opinions on which hardware is superior vary from person to person, their functionality, price-point, and preamp quality is all very similar.